 When and where did you work abroad?

-For the academic year of 2011 to 2012, I went to a university town near Hanoi, Vietnam.
+For the academic year, I went to a university town near Hanoi, Vietnam.
 I was placed at the University of Technology because of my engineering background.

 What made you want to work abroad?

 By the time I stepped into Vietnam I was already a seasoned traveler.
 It was meant to be a continuation of the previous times I'd lived abroad, as well as a step towards my goal of living in the Pacific.
 MyWorldAbroad had taught me that international employers are more interested in whether you can function in an office abroad than they are in your GPA or technical qualifications.

 How long did it take you to find a job and what job-search strategies did you use?
 Did you work in your field of interest?

 I went through a program called The International Association for the Exchange of Students for Technical Experience (IAESTE), which is an organization that sends engineering students abroad for paid, short-term work.
 Initially, about three months after my initial submission, they nominated me for a position in Poland.
 But because the position in Vietnam would allow for a longer term, I managed to convince them to switch me -- at the risk of the position not matching my field of interest so well.
 (In the end, it did match quite well!)

 There was no interview involved - we just had to write résumés, CVs, cover letters, and supply documentation such as proof of enrollment, a visa bio page, proof of English ability, etc. The employer (in this case, the university) puts its trust in IAESTE to choose the best candidates rather than conducting interviews.
 One twist is that members who "raise jobs" on their campus get higher priority than standard members.
 Since I convinced the dean of my Civil Engineering department to hire a mechanical engineering student from Germany, I had a big advantage!

 What was the biggest surprise about your work experience abroad?